EndPointCorp/end-point-blog/2022/06/3-useful-built-in-objects-and-functions-in-javascript.md

 ### The Array iterator functions

-If you've used a lot of JavaScript or used languages like Perl, Python, Ruby, Rust, functional languages or languages with iterators, you've probably seen functions like `map` or `forEach`.
+If you've used a lot of JavaScript or used languages like Perl, Python, Ruby, Rust, functional languages, or languages with iterators, you've probably seen functions like `map` or `forEach`.
 I've used them pretty extensively but still find that a lot of people don't seem to know about them.
 For people coming from languages like C or C++, where they aren't available, or for people who are fresh out of a university program where neat things like that are often not taught in favor of theory, that's not much of a surprise.

 `Array.prototype.forEach` is pretty straightforward.
 Compare the following equivalent code snippets: